-From six years ago when beginning my wandering: at the old Chatooga River in Georgia.
+From nine years ago when beginning my wandering: at the old Chatooga River(Tsatugi; he has crossed the stream) in Georgia.
 I miss my years on/in the waters:

 And time keeps flowing… in all directions… Remembering two times of almost dying, because one was here on this Chatooga years ago; whitewater canoeing and a standing wave knocking the misaligned canoe out from underneath at a critical sluice, throwing me into a sucking whirlpool which did not want to spit me out.
 Time slowed to a stop as I shifted into a living dream, such calm ringing beauty of shining, shining light through green water that though my body was obviously being spun further down, all I was aware of was wonder, awe and no need or desire to do anything but be rapt.
 And then coming to in air, battered, with strange hands pressing water from my lungs far downstream on a rocky shore